Turn your BGE or KJ into a wood-fired pizza oven

 The heat source in a kamado grill is below the pizza stone.
 The fire heats the plate setter, which heats the bottom of the pizza stone.
 The dome does heat up as the heat rises and escapes through the chimney.
 The challenge is that the heat is exiting so rapidly that it is difficult to get the dome hot enough to cook the top of the pizza.
 As the temperature is increased over 450F the differential in temperature increases and the pizza stone burns the bottom before the dome can cook the top.
 Opening the lid to add or check a pizza complicates temperature control even further because each time the dome is open 1) Significant heat is lost, 2) The dome ceramic cools 3) The fire is fully vented.
 This variability in temperature detracts from the quality of your pizza crust.

 With the Pizza-Porta installed, the interior stone setup is the same.
 The performance difference is due to the modification of the cooking chamber.
 Heat is concentrated in the dome area, heating the ceramic of the dome to balance with the surface temperature of the pizza stone.
 Heat must also pass over the pizza to escape out the side vents resulting in convection cooking.
-The size of the door is calibrated so opening has limited impact on the interior temperature.
-These details all work together to ensure the environment inside the oven is balanced top and bottom at a consistent temperature.
+The size of the door is calibrated so opening has limited impact on the interior temperature, and closing it retains your airflow (and therefore temperature) control.
+These details all work together to ensure the cooking environment inside the oven is balanced top and bottom and maintains a consistent temperature.
 This balanced temperature chamber will make lighter, crispier crust; whether it is one pizza or twenty.